 Tapio Wirkkala for Asko Coffee Table in Teak

-Tapio Wirkkala for Asko, cocktail table, teak, Finland, 1960s.
+Tapio Wirkkala for Asko, cocktail table, teak, birch, Finland, 1960s.

 Teak coffee table with wooden inlay ornaments designed by Tapio Wirkkala.
 The table is produced by Asko.
 This coffee table is one of Wirkkala's iconic furniture designs.
 Made with three oval shaped wood inlays with annual rings.
 The tabletop is supported by elegant wooden tapered legs.